The 30 Most Fascinating Unsolved Mysteries in America

 When a wealthy couple in Fall River, Massachusetts were butchered in their own home with an axe, in 1892, there was only one plausible suspect: Their 32-year-old daughter Lizzie, who lived with the couple.
 The entire town assumed she was guilty, and indeed she wasn’t her best ally, giving inconsistent answers to investigators and choosing an odd time (after the death of her parents) to suddenly start burning her old clothes.
 (Sure did seem like somebody was hiding evidence.)

 Prior to the murders, she was also upset with her parents, her stepmother in particular, for being especially frugal with their finances.
 When Lizzie was acquitted, the town turned against her, treating her like a murderer who had somehow escaped justice.
 She was scorned in public, and became the subject of children’s rhymes (“Lizzie Borden took an axe/ And gave her mother forty whacks/ When she saw what she had done/ She gave her father forty-one”).
-To this day, it’s one of the most enduring unsolved mysteries: Did she do it?
+To this day, it’s one of the most enduring unsolved mysteries of the world: Did she do it?
 Did Lizzie get away with murder?

 Jimmy Hoffa’s disappearance